10 Best Nationwide Credit Unions

 The credit union’s stand-out checking account is called the Xtraordinary account.
 It offers up to a competitive APY on your deposits.

-With Connexus, you can easily manage your accounts with a straightforward app that is available on both Android and iOS devices.
+With Connexus, you can easily manage your accounts using a straightforward app available on both Android and iOS devices.

 Pros